openstack/cinder/contrib/block-box/README.md

 Images.
 The build has been known to now work at times, and if it becomes bloated or burdensome it's easy to swap in another image builder (or write your own even).

-This will result in some base images that we'll use:

-1. cinder (openstack/loci image)
-2. cinder-lvm (special cinder image with LVM config)
-3. cinder-devenv (provides a Cinder development env container)

 ### cinder
 Creates a base image with cinder installed via source.
 This base image is